A Spectral Localization Method for Time-Fractional Integro-Differential Equations with Nonsmooth Data: Discretization of problem ( )

 then applying the Laplace transform to problem (\ref{eq1.1}) yields

 It follows that

 where

-By appropriately choosing the range of values for \(z\), it is possible to ensure that \( \left( m(z)I + A\right)^{-1}\) remains free of singularities.
-A detailed discussion of this will be provided in Section \ref{section3}.
-So, now one can observe that the singularity of \( \widehat{u}(z) \) only occurs at \( z = 0 \), since \( z^{\alpha} = -1 \) does not hold when $z$ is within a single-valued branch.
+By appropriately choosing the range of values for \(z\), it is possible to ensure that \(( m(z)I + A)^{-1}\) remains free of singularities.
+A detailed discussion will be provided in Section \ref{section3}.
+We can then observe that the singularity of \( \widehat{u}(z) \) only occurs at \( z = 0 \), since \( z^{\alpha} = -1 \) does not hold when $z$ is within a single-valued branch.

 Secondly, an appropriate integral contour \(\Gamma\) must be chosen.
 Here, we adopt the left branch of a hyperbolic contour parameterized by \(\mu > 0\) and \(\theta > 0\), which is defined as

 where \(K\) denotes an open strip containing all admissible horizontal lines, given by